Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 # Conclusion
 This analysis provided valuable insights into Outfit Oasis' sales performance, customer insight, product by category trends, and profitability for the 2022-2023 business period.
-However, data for 2024 was notably absent from the dataset, and this absence likely stems from operational changes within the company.
+However, data for 2024 was notably absent from the dataset, and this absence stems from inconclusive data migration operational changes within the company.

 In December 2024, Outfit Oasis undertook a major migration of its data infrastructure to a more robust system to accommodate growing data needs and enhance analytical capabilities.
-This transition caused a temporary gap in data collection as sales and customer transactions from 2024 were still in the process of being integrated into the new database at the time of this analysis.
+This transition caused a temporary gap in data collection as sales and customer transactions from 2024 were still in the process of being integrated into the new data warehouse at the time of this analysis.

 Despite this gap, the comprehensive findings from the available data highlight clear trends and actionable opportunities that can shape operational and marketing strategies for 2025 and beyond.